Richard Turley (graphic designer): Awards

 Turley has been awarded thirty five D&AD awards, and 4 Yellow Pencil awards from D&AD.
 He has won eight awards for Creative Design from the Type Directors Club.
 He has also earned several awards from the Art Directors Club of New York.

 Businessweek won several awards for design under Turley.
-He received a Creative Review "Studio of the Year" award in 2012 for his work in the Businessweek art department.
+He received a Creative Review "Studio of the Year" award in 2012 for his work in the magazine's art department.
 That year, the publication won the Gold Award for "Magazine of the Year" from the Society of Publication Designers.
-Businessweek was also named Magpile's "Magazine of the Year" in 2013.
+It was also named Magpile's "Magazine of the Year" in 2013.

 Exhibitions

 Turley's work has been shown in exhibitions including the 2012 "Designs of the Year" show at the Design Museum in London and "Graphic Design Now" at the Walker Art Center, Minneapolis.
 In 2019 Turley's work was featured alongside Jimmy Turrell's work at the "Unforsaken" exhibition at The Book Club in Shoreditch.